TALK TO SALES

 4. Work-from-home benefits

-5. Technology and communication benefits
+5. Technology benefits

 6. Transportation benefits

-If you need your employees to commute to a physical location, offering commuter benefits can help relieve the financial burden that gas and transportation costs place on the employees.
+If you need your employees to commute to a physical location, offering commuter benefits can help relieve the financial burden that gas and transportation costs place on employees.

 Commuter benefits allow employers to set aside pre-tax funds to pay for qualified mass transit and parking expenses associated with their employees’ commute to work.
+Some benefits, like mileage reimbursements, are taxable but can still provide value to your employees.

 Conclusion